NilleSnille/collection/README.md

 [Room Impulse Response Interpolation Using a Sparse Spatio-Temporal Representation of the Sound Field](https://ieeexplore.ieee.org/document/7987742)

-The idea is to unfold the ZeroFPR algorithm into a neural network, utilizing both GPU paralellization and learnability to improve performence and accuracy.
+The idea is to unfold the ZeroFPR algorithm into a neural network, utilizing both GPU paralellization and learnability to improve performance and accuracy.

 [Forward-backward envelope for the sum of two nonconvex functions: Further properties and nonmonotone line-search algorithms](https://doi.org/10.48550/arXiv.1606.06256).